 If a swap goes well, it could potentially lead to an on-going critique partnership arrangement.
 Expanding your author network is always a good thing.
 Swapping your stories with fellow writers is a great way to build mutually advantageous connections.

 Easy to organize

 Organizing beta readers is relatively easy and straightforward.
 I found mine, or I should say, they found me, as they are part of my loyal readership.
-Some of my fellow writer friends found many of theirs online through dedicated FB and LI groups.
+Some of my fellow writer friends found many of theirs online through dedicated social media groups.
 They furnished the following information to their potential beta readers:

 -Premise of the story

 -Which parts of the book they specifically wanted feedback about

 -Offer to beta read for others in return